 Some of our peers were not so lucky.

-Isn’t it so much smarter to learn to live on less, and not owe a dime to anybody else?
+Isn’t it so much wiser to learn to live on less and not owe a dime to anybody else?

 That is the place where I would like to get to.

-Yes, we can afford certain things like car payments, a mortgage, satellite television and a lawn service.
+Yes, we can afford car payments, a mortgage, satellite television and lawn service.